How To Optimize An Ecommerce Business For Omnichannel Success in 2021

 The Shopify Experience

 Power your entire online and offline experience on today’s most agile commerce platform.
-No more workarounds, patches, or hacks: With Shopify Plus, you can run your online store and retail locations with hardware, software, and payments that were made for each other.
-And unlike marketplaces, you own your brand and customer experience across every touchpoint, synced right in Shopify.
+Unlike marketplaces, you own your brand, and customer experience across every touchpoint can be synced right in Shopify.

 Resources: